EdmundGoodman/edmundgoodman.github.io/content/posts/the_mathematics_of_lasagne.md

 [![The Mathematics of Lasagne YouTube video thumbnail with controls](/images/posts/the_mathematics_of_lasagne/youtube_thumbnail_controls.png)](https://youtu.be/9l9hcSIAAtM)

-The slides for this talk can be found [on my GitHub](https://github.com/EdmundGoodman/The-Mathematics-of-Lasagne).

 ## Abstract

-We introduce a system for categorising foodstuffs based on the location of their starch content (the cube rule of food), give a brief introduction to Group Theory, then combine this knowledge to mathematically define Lasagne, and write a representation of it in Haskell.
+We introduce a system for categorising foodstuffs based on the location of their starch content (The Cube Rule of Food {{< footnote "1" "<https://cuberule.com/>" >}}), give a brief introduction to Group Theory, then combine this knowledge to mathematically define Lasagne, and write a representation of it in Haskell {{< footnote "2" "<https://github.com/EdmundGoodman/The-Mathematics-of-Lasagne/blob/main/code/lasagne.hs>" >}}.

 ## Why does this exist?

-As part of my role as an academic officer for the University of Warwick Computing Society 2023-24 academic year, I help organise "Lightning Talks", which are "short (~20 minute) talks about anything and everything to do with computer science".
+As part of my role as an academic officer for the University of Warwick Computing Society {{< footnote "3" "<https://uwcs.co.uk/>" >}} in the 2023-24 academic year, I help organise "Lightning Talks", which are "short (~20 minute) talks about anything and everything to do with computer science".

 I wrote and delivered this talk as one of the Lightning Talks in the Michaelmas term of 2023.

+## References

+{{< footnote_list >}}